Mental Health Tribunal service

 Who do I contact?

-You can have an informal discussion on any aspect of the role with Simon Wood, Principal SOAD.
+You can have an informal discussion on any aspect of the role with Andrew Easton, Principal SOAD.
 You may already know one or more SOADs in your area - we can put you in touch with current SOADs who would be happy to talk with you.

 If you would like to register an interest, learn more about the role or request an application pack please email email@example.com.